Bunge, Viterra will merge to form $34 billion agri-trading powerhouse

 Business

-CHICAGO (Reuters) - US grains merchant Bunge (BG.N) and Glencore (GLEN.L)-backed Viterra are merging to create an agricultural trading giant worth about $34 billion including debt, the companies said on Tuesday, in a deal that will likely draw close regulatory scrutiny.
+CHICAGO (Reuters) – US grains merchant Bunge and Glencore-backed Viterra are merging to create an agricultural trading giant worth about $34 billion including debt, the companies said on Tuesday, in a deal that will likely draw close regulatory scrutiny.

-The deal brings the combined company closer on a global scale to leading rivals Archer-Daniels-Midland (ADM.N) and Cargill (CARG.UL), valuing Bunge and Viterra at about $17 billion each.
-Bunge shareholders, however, will own about 70% of the company, because Bunge will pay for a significant chunk of the deal with cash.
+The deal brings the combined company closer in global scale to leading rivals Archer-Daniels-Midland and Cargill (CARG.UL), valuing Bunge and Viterra at about $17 billion each.
+Bunge shareholders, however, will own about 70 per cent of the company, because Bunge will pay for a significant chunk of the deal with cash.

+The deal is unprecedented in size in the global agriculture sector.
+It comes after Bunge posted record adjusted profits in 2022, benefiting from tight global grain supplies due to the war with Ukraine.

-Under the deal, Viterra shareholders will get about 65.6 million shares of Bunge stock, carrying a value of about $6.2 billion, and about $2 billion in cash.
+Under the deal, Viterra shareholders will get about 65.6 million shares of Bunge stock, carrying a value of about $6.2bn, and about $2bn in cash.

-Bunge will also assume $9.8 billion of Viterra's debt, according to a joint statement.
+Bunge will also assume $9.8bn Viterra's debt, according to a joint statement.

+Viterra shareholders will own 30pc of the combined company following the deal's expected close in mid-2024.

+"The companies are highly complementary," Chief Executive Greg Heckman said in an interview.
+"The way the assets and teams fit together, the strategic merit is one that we've looked at for years ...
+Things just finally aligned."

-Bunge is already the world's largest oilseed processor and analysts said it and Viterra's crushing businesses could face regulatory scrutiny in Canada and Argentina.
+Bunge is already the world's largest oilseed processor and analysts said it and Viterra's crushing businesses could face regulatory scrutiny in Canada, Argentina and elsewhere.

+Canada's antitrust regulator will review the planned merger, a spokesperson for the regulator said in a statement.
+Argentina's competition bureau has not yet received formal notification of the merger, a government source said.

+The US Department of Justice and antitrust regulators in the European Union did not respond to requests for comment.

 Last year, Bunge was the largest corn and soybean exporter from Brazil, the world's top source of the staple crops for making animal feed and biofuels, according to data from shipping agent Cargonave.
 Viterra was the third-largest corn exporter and No. 7 soybean shipper.